BSD Back-to-Buildings Family Guide

-Daily health assessment forms / temperature screenings
+Daily health assessment card

 Student health and safety protocols

-When students arrive at school, they should:
+When students arrive at school, students are expected to:

-Make sure they are wearing a cloth face covering or disposable mask*.
+Wear a cloth face covering or disposable mask.

-Enter the building using one of the identified entrances.
+Enter the building using the designated entrances.

-Get their temperature taken.
+Have their temperature taken.

-Sanitize their hands.
+Wash or sanitize their hands.

 Student safety protocols (during the school day)

 Social distancing will be required while on school district property (inside and outside).